nataliafonzo/AML_work_sample/README.md

 ```
 $ cd ./AML_work_sample
 ```
-Create a conda environment as follows:
+Create a conda environment as follows.
+This will also install the required Python packages:
 ```
 $ conda env create -f environment.yml
 ```
-This will also install the required Python packages.
 Activate the environment:
 ```
 $ conda activate AML_work_sample
 ```